quantumgardener/dayone-to-obsidian/README.md

 # dayone-to-obsidian
-Convert a DayOne JSON export into individual entries for Obsidian.
+Convert a [DayOne](https://dayoneapp.com/) JSON export into individual entries for [Obsidian](https://obsidian.md).
 Each entry is created as a separate page.
+It was created for my own use and is unlikely to be modified now that it has served it's purpose.

 ## Requirements
 * Python 3